-The prophecy approaches and says that the isles shall wait for his law, Prophet Muhammad (Peace be upon him) came with the final law, while Jesus (Peace be upon him) didn’t come to abolish but to fulfill, and then Christians claimed that the Mosaic law was for the Jews only but they are not committed to it, that’s why they don’t circumcise, eat pork,…etc. At the same time, Jesus said that he just came to fulfill the law, not that he came with a new detailed law as Moses and Muhammad (Peace be upon them).
-Besides, the Christian faith is mainly concerning on the concept of salvation through faith only not law and works, so when we say that the isles shall wait for his law, this couldn’t be applied on Jesus.
+The prophecy approaches and says that the isles shall wait for his law, Prophet Muhammad ﷺ came with the final law, while Jesus (Peace be upon him) didn’t come to abolish the law but to fulfill it, and then Christians claimed that the Mosaic law was for the Jews only but they are not committed to it, that’s why they don’t circumcise, eat pork,…etc. At the same time, Jesus said that he just came to fulfill the law, not that he will have a new detailed law as the case of Moses and Muhammad ﷺ.
+Besides, the Christian faith is mainly concerned with salvation through faith only not through law and works, so when we say that the isles shall wait for his law, this couldn’t be applied on Jesus.

 Fighting the enemies of God

 Then the prophecy tells that he will fight God’s enemy which is certainly what Muhammad ﷺ did, while Jesus(Peace be upon him) didn’t fight.